SecUSo/privacy-friendly-interval-timer/README.md

 ## Motivation

 The Motivation of this project is to provide users with an application which supports their training sessions without advertisement or the demand of unnecessary permissions.
 Privacy Friendly Apps are a group of Android applications which are optimized regarding privacy.
 Further information can be found on secuso.org/pfa

 ## Download and more Information

-Further development requires Android Studio, we recommend to use at least version 2.1.2

 ### API Reference